 Today’s plan was to head out on the Four winds II catamaran For a Snorkelling and Whale Watch trip to Molokini.
 This was our first time aboard the Four winds but not our first time to Molokini.
 So we were looking forward to seeing what the Catamaran Offers.
-The Morning trip on the Four Winds II Molokini Snorkel trip is a 4-hour tour of the Crater with a longer than average stop in at Molokini (most move sites).
-During Whale Season it also does it’s best to provide some whale encounters on the sail out to the Islet.
+The Morning trip on the Four Winds II Molokini Snorkel trip is a 4-hour tour of the Crater with a longer than average stop at Molokini (most move sites).
+During Whale Season it also does its best to provide some whale encounters on the sail out to the Islet.

 The small crescent-shaped Islet of Molokini is a partially submerged Volcanic crater that erupted from the seabed around 230,000 years ago and has been slowly collapsing ever since.
-The Remote Nature and sheltered harbour have allowed a pristine reef to build inside the crescent in shallow crystal clear water.
+The Remote Nature and sheltered harbor have allowed a pristine reef to build inside the crescent in shallow crystal clear water.
 Many waters around Maui and Hawaii are described as crystal clear in fact it’s a common description worldwide but here at Molokini, the water is clearer than almost anywhere in the world.

 There is very little in the way of sediment of detritus that can get into the water.
 No runoff and the position in the channel means it is constantly flushed with fresh clear ocean water from the endless Pacific.
 This makes Visibility about as perfect as you are likely to find it anywhere.

 The Downside to the is a large number of boats and visitors that visit here to experience the fantastic snorkeling available.
 The Islet is also home to a large number of seabirds and a frequent haunt of Spinner dolphins.
 In short, it is a unique natural paradise brimming with wildlife.